sjn/introducing-se/docs.md

 ### 7. Consider & prepare

-*Before engaging in SE, de&shy;cide for your&shy;self…*
+*Before engaging in SE, de&cide for yourself…*

 <br>

 * What's your goal?
 To learn, em&shy;path&shy;ize or help them change their mind?
-* Are you open to learn and change your own mind too?
+* Are you also open to learn and change your own mind?
 * Decide, and consider sharing your intentions upfront.
 * As you proceed, expect your goals and intentions to show.